-Based on the current conceptual drawings prepared by KWC Architects Inc., it is our understanding that the proposed car dealership will consist of a single-storey commercial slab-on-grade structure located within the southeast portion of the site.
+Based on the available drawing, it is our understanding that the proposed automobile body shop will consist of a single-storey, commercial slab-on-grade structure located within the southwest portion of the site.
+The structure will be immediately surrounded by asphalt-paved parking areas and access lanes.